Authors | Jaime Ramos, Raquel C. Pico

 Stockholm, the capital of Sweden, has approved a regulation banning petrol and diesel cars from entering the city center to reduce pollution and emissions.
 This regulation will take effect on December 31, 2024.

-Other countries may probably follow as electric vehicles gain market share and banning diesel becomes less of a political issue, although nothing is set in stone and the effects of the COVID-19 pandemic and the semiconductor crisis may delay a final and complete ban for passenger cars.
+Other countries may follow as electric vehicles gain market share and banning diesel becomes less of a political issue.
+The effects of the COVID-19 pandemic, combined with the semiconductor crisis, impacted the automotive market, altering sales patterns and halting commercial operations.
+Eventually, this could affect the complete ban on the sale of new combustion engine vehicles.

 Cities and urban environments will be the first to notice the difference.
 The elimination of the layers of pollution is an attempt to alleviate the 400,000 + premature deaths per year in Europe as a result of transport-related emissions.
 This also entails high healthcare costs.
 At a continental level, we could be talking about hundreds of billions of euros.